 3) Advice; if you must use a currency exchange booth.
 Keep in mind that any currency exchange businesses with a sign that says “Exchange!
 Cambio!
 Wechsel!
 Change!” are exchange booths, and all of them—from internationally well-known currency exchange offices, all the way down to the shady guy who hangs around the bus station—offer a worse rate and/or higher commission than banks and should only be used in emergencies.

 4) Use authorized money changers only, not those down back alleys offering a better rate.
 Be careful of shops that claim to be ‘official exchange shops’ via a sign.
 Don’t necessarily believe those signs!
 Check out the shop to determine if it really is an official shop or not.
 Official exchange shops are located on major streets, in shopping malls, stations, and airports.
 They also usually look ‘official’ – clean and modern with a list of exchange rates displayed on the wall or even a digital signboard.
-These type of exchange services, could use counterfeit money, try to run a quick change scam on you, or charge an absorbent unpublished fee.
+These types of exchange services, could use counterfeit money, try to run a quick-change scam on you, or charge an absorbent unpublished fee.

 5) What about the condition of the money I’m going to try to exchange – does it matter?
-Some countries or currency exchange booths only accept bills that are in excellent condition- no rips, taping, holes, ink.
+Some countries or currency exchange booths only accept bills that are in excellent condition- no rips, taping, holes, or ink.
 Be sure to get new clean bills from a bank in your home country before leaving on your trip.